Call Now for a Free Consultation

 Various broker-dealers have been used by TIC sponsors to market and sell interests in these investments to the unsuspecting public and were compensated (handsomely) by these sponsors through the form of commissions.

-Delaware Statutory Trust (also known as a DST) goes hand-in-hand with TIC investments, with slight differences.
+Delaware Statutory Trust (also known as a DST) goes hand-in-hand with Tenants-in-Common investments, with slight differences.
 A DST is a separate legal entity formed as a trust under the law of Delaware in which each owner has a “beneficial interest” in the DST for income tax purposes and is treated as owning an undivided fractional interest in the property.
 Recently, DSTs have been gaining in popularity for a number of reasons including being able to secure financing more readily and attract more investors with lower minimum investments amounts.

-What are the benefits of Tenants-in-Common investments?
+What are the benefits of Tenants-in-Common (TIC) investments?

 The primary reason someone would want to get into a TIC investment is the tax benefits, known as the 1031 exchange, they would receive.
 Under the Like-Kind Exchange IRC Code § 1031: “Whenever you sell business or investment property and you have a gain, you generally have to pay tax on the gain at the time of sale.
 IRC Section 1031 provides an exception and allows you to postpone paying tax on the gain if you reinvest the proceeds in similar property as part of a qualifying like-kind exchange.
 Gain deferred in a like-kind exchange under IRC Section 1031 is tax-deferred, but it is not tax-free.”
 Eventually you do have to pay the taxes, but a 1031 exchange allows you to delay those taxes until later down the road.